 ‘Gemma Brockis is one my favorite bright minds in immersive performance.’

-BRIAN SOLOMON - Creative Tech Director at Framestore, NYC and creator of the XR team at Meow Wulf
+BRIAN SOLOMON - Creative Tech Director at Framestore, NYC & Creator of XR team for Meow Wolf

 SELECTED LINKS & publications